rajgoel/course-scientific-programming/03-lecture/slides.md

 ---

 > [!WARNING]
-> Python does not have a built-in doubly linked list, but you [can implement one on your own](https://www.geeksforgeeks.org/dsa/doubly-linked-list-in-python/)
+> Julia and Python do not have a built-in doubly linked list.

 ===